mvihola/AdaptiveMCMC.jl/README.md

 corrplot(out.X', labels=[keys(x0)...])
 ```

-## Restarting simulation
+## Resuming simulation

+(This is available currently only in the development version!)

-Simulation can be restarted, or continued after one simulation.
+Simulation can be resumed, or continued after one simulation.
 Here is an example:

 ```julia
 using AdaptiveMCMC, Random